 The present city is a long drive away from the Station of New jalpaiguri where the last train stops.You generally have to travel for two to three hours before you reach the Town.The journey is as interesting as the destination with luscious tea gardens flocking both sides of the roads.

-railer of the beauty you are about to experience.You pass through the minor stations of Ghoom ,Sukna and Kurseong before you get here.
+Its just a trailer of the beauty you are about to experience.You pass through the minor stations of Ghoom ,Sukna and Kurseong before you get here.

 Kurse

-In its own cliched way ,like all mountain destinations Darjeeling is nothing new but then again it is.The handful of places that you can visit range from the Japanese temple,Tibetan refugee centre to the Zoological gradens,Tiger hills and the famous Darjeeling mall.We stopped at the railway rest house called the CRAIGS POINT with its fabulous placing you could see the tiger hills at one side and the sprawling town on the other.We started the day with a walk through the mall since we reached somewhere during the late afternoon.The mall has a lot of things to offer from the curio shops lined in rows,the fountain show they have started, Legendary eating joints Glenaries,Cavenders, newer ones which resemble italian cafes.A number of coffee an elegant Tea shops have also opened up and we tried out a place called the HOUSE OF TEA.We sipped a cup of something called the Harvest of the Valley which was a delicately flavoured tea.Reportedly or according to the owner this brand and others including white tea are sold in US markets in lakhs .I was allowed to sniff one container which contained a tea sold at Rs35000 per Kg.Phew!.For Dinner we decided to go with a place called SHANGRILA since the mood was for tibetian food.One of the first things you notice when you enter this place is a very striking painting at the end of the hall made on the lines of THE LAST SUPPER the twist was that all the characters were Tibetan monks.It was painted by a Mahinder Thami and I was mighty impressed.For dinner I experimented with something called THUKPA which surprisingly turned out to be noodles in a soup topped up with an omlette.I had to quite to the amusement of everybody fish out the noodles out on my plate but nonetheless enjoyed the taste.Other offerings are the world famous momos,shaptas which is meat (chicken,pork,beef) in gravy and Tibetan bread.The best part were the apple fritters which took my breath away.I suggest if you do drop in here go for the momos and fritters which you get in other fruits as well.
+In its own cliched way ,like all mountain destinations Darjeeling is nothing new but then again it is.The handful of places that you can visit range from the Japanese temple,Tibetan refugee centre to the Zoological gradens,Tiger hills and the famous Darjeeling mall.We stopped at the railway rest house called the CRAIGS POINT with its fabulous placing you could see the tiger hills at one side and the sprawling town on the other.We started the day with a walk through the mall since we reached somewhere during the late afternoon.The mall has a lot of things to offer from the curio shops lined in rows,the fountain show they have started, Legendary eating joints Glenaries,Cavenders, newer ones which resemble italian cafes.A number of coffee an elegant Tea shops have also opened up and we tried out a place called the HOUSE OF TEA.We sipped a cup of something called the Harvest of the Valley which was a delicately flavoured tea.Reportedly or according to the owner this brand and others including white tea are sold in US markets in lakhs .I was allowed to sniff one

-The Second day started with a trip to the MYOHO NIPPON ZHE.The Japanese
+The Second day started with a trip to the MYOHO NIPPON ZHE.The Japanese temple is a very serene place despite the crowd you will still find peace here.In the temple you can hear the

 The visitors are allowed to kneel down in front of the dieties and beat the drums and chant the mantras and hereby taking part in the Worship.The other part of the temple is the white and gold Gumbaj which incorporates statues relating to the various stages in Lord Buddhas life and also stories of King Bimbisara and other mythologies.

-The next destination was the TIBETAN REFUGEE SELF HELP CENTER.I managed to get a few beautiful shots of this place tucked away in the heights quite away from the hustle bustle of the town.It consisted of a museum,shops selling local curios and lively tibetan children playing basketball and frolicking about in the mountain sun.
+The next destination was the TIBETAN REFUGEE SELF HELP CENTER.I managed to get a few beautiful shots of this place tucked away in the heights quite away from the hustle bustle of the town.It consisted of a museum,shops selling local curios and lively tibetan children playing basketball and frolicking about in the mo

 Since time was not with us we had to shorten the trip and we rounded it with a quick trip to th